 Many also include a built-in Bluetooth shutter release like those mentioned above, letting you take shots at exactly the right moment.
 A few also have small fold-out legs at the bottom, letting them do double duty as a tripod.

 Build quality varies a lot, and you don’t have to pay much more to get something noticeably better.
 Look for solidly-constructed metal poles that lock firmly in place when extended and have as little flex as possible.
 Not only will they last longer, but because the stick doesn't wobble around as much, your shots won't be as blurry either.

 The same goes for the clamp that holds the phone in place.
 This needs to be as secure as possible since the last thing you want is to for your phone to fall several feet onto the ground from an ill-fitting selfie stick.
 This Mpow model ticks all the boxes and retails for under $20 on Amazon.Continue to 5 of 5 below.

 Really want to make a statement with your selfies?
 Forget tripods and sticks, drones are where it’s at!

 There’s no need to carry around a large, heavy flying object in your bag just for taking selfies, though.
 How does a phone case that converts into a tiny flying camera sound instead?

 A Kickstarter campaign to bring this product to market blew far past its funding goal, and it’s not hard to see why.
 The SELFLY flying camera snaps out of the back of the 9mm-thick phone case, automatically hovering in the air while it waits for instructions from the accompanying app.

-You can fly the drone direct from the smartphone, get it to learn your face and automatically keep it in the middle of the frame, or just leave it hovering and monitor the shot on the phone screen.
+You can fly the drone directly from the smartphone, get it to learn your face and automatically keep it in the middle of the frame, or just leave it hovering and monitor the shot on the phone screen.

-The drone shoots HD video automatically, and will take high-resolution images on demand and send them straight to the phone.
+The drone shoots HD video automatically and will take high-resolution images on demand and send them straight to the phone.
 Basically, it’s selfies taken to a whole new level.